GrinonBarrett/Taksidos/Extras/Magic Armor.md

 Maile
 $35,000 , 35 lbs.
 2/4
 Made of the scales of dragons, this scalemail armor's value is derived from the rarity of material and the skill demanded for its craftsmanship.
 The wearer gains a +1 bonus to defense against fire if not vulnerable *with an additional +3 bonus to defense against fire*.
-The wearer also sees a +1 bonus to defense against the attacks of spells so ling as they are not prone or vulnerable.
+The wearer also sees a +1 bonus to defense against the attacks of spells so long as they are not prone or vulnerable.
 Costs $750 to repair.

 **Enchanted Armor**